 So how do I know how much cloud storage I need to get?
 Watch our video and follow the steps below to find out!

 1. Your current situation

 This step will require some digging around your computer and your existing drives.
 You need to take a look at the files you intend to store online.
-Check the sizes of folders and files, add them together if needed, to come to a total, which will help you determine how much space you should buy.
+Check the sizes of folders and files, and add them together if needed, to come to a total, which will help you determine how much space you should buy.
 The rule of thumb is to multiply whichever number you get by at least two and you get the amount of cloud storage you need.

 2. Types of files